pavelric/ura-core/README.md

 # ura-core
 Based on https://github.com/UmamusumeResponseAnalyzer/ura-core
 Largely leveraged umamusume-localify (https://github.com/GEEKiDoS/umamusume-localify) as a reference for:
-- MsgPack (de)serialization
+- MsgPack deserialization
 - CompressRequest / DecompressResponse functions analysis
 - il2cpp structures definition

 The few edits I added are mainly to look into the API calls the game makes.
 The debug config:
-- saves the raw request and response to files in the "Packets" folder; you can inspect those with a HEX editor
+- saves the raw requests and responses to files in the "Packets" folder; you can inspect those with a HEX editor
 - saves the JSON version of the request and response to files in the "Packets" folder

 Haven't tested every endpoint, but most of them are readable, except for the race data: it has a field called "race_scenario" which is compressed & encrypted.
 E.g. below: